Skip to main content

 WHERE author_id > :min_author_id

-We have now added a parameter to our Query that our users can supply values for.
+We have now added a parameter to our Query that the user can supply values for.
 If we head back to our page again, and edit the PocketQuery macro, we will find that there is now a field which allows us to enter a value for min_author_id.
+Our table will only display authors with an id bigger than our supplied value of 100.

 Parameter Types

 PocketQuery will treat Query parameters as if they are of type string by default.
 Now, in our specific case, MySQL is smart and automatically converts our parameter to the right type (integer).
 But usually, you will need to set the types of your parameters correctly yourself.
-This can be done in the “advanced settings” section of your Query.
+This can be done in the “advanced settings” section of your Query:

 You are now able to utilize Query parameters.
 But there’s still more to learn!
 How about trying out REST Datasources next?

-Continue with “Working with REST Datasources
+Continue with “Working With REST Datasources

 JavaScript errors detected